This guide covers museums, markets, and other attractions in Tel Aviv and Jaffa and suggests how to spend several days in the city.

 • Independence Hall, or Beit Haatzmaut, is housed in one of Tel Aviv’s first buildings on the plot of land where the drawing of lots took place (April 1909).
 Note: Independence Hall is closed to visitors due to extensive renovations that will take a few years.

-• The Ben-Gurion House was built in 1930-1931 when the first workers’ neighborhood was established on The Jewish National Fund land.
-Ben-Gurion requested the house become a public institution for reading, study, and research.
-After his death, the Israeli Parliament unanimously voted for, following the decision of the Government of Israel, the “David Ben-Gurion Law – 1976,” – which declared the house as a national site.
+• The Ben-Gurion House was built in 1930-1931 when the first workers’ neighborhood was established on the Jewish National Fund land.
+Ben-Gurion requested that the house become a public institution for reading, study, and research.
+After his death, the Israeli Parliament unanimously voted for, following the decision of the Government of Israel, the “David Ben-Gurion Law – 1976,” which declared the house a national site.

 • Eretz Israel Museum is a very diverse museum.
 There is something for everybody.
 Check out the linked guide for additional details.

-• The Museum of the Jewish People at Beit Hatfutsot connects Jewish people to their roots and strengthens their personal and collective Jewish identity.
-The Museum of the Jewish People conveys to the world the fascinating narrative of the Jewish people and the essence of the Jewish culture, faith, purpose, and deed while presenting the contribution of world Jewry to humanity.
+• The Museum of the Jewish People at Beit Hatfutsot connects Jews to their roots and strengthens their personal and collective Jewish identity.
+It conveys to the world the fascinating narrative of the Jewish people and the essence of Jewish culture, faith, purpose, and deed while presenting the contribution of world Jewry to humanity.

 • Joseph Bau House Museum is an authentic workshop that conveys to visitors the fantastic story of this Israeli artist.